This post may contain affiliate links. Read my full disclosure policy.

 - Slice the cucumbers thinly.
 Place in a bowl and toss with the salt to help them release water.
 Let this stand while you gather the remaining ingredients.

-- Strain the cucumbers, (do not rinse) place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
+- Strain the cucumbers, (do not rinse) and place them in a large bowl and add the scallions, ginger, garlic, rice vinegar, soy sauce, sesame oil, maple syrup, optional red chili paste and toasted sesame seeds.
 Mix to combine.

 Notes